Method of Relaxed Streamline Upwinding for Hyperbolic Conservation Laws: Numerical Experiments

 \section{Numerical Experiments}

-In this section various 1D and 2D test cases are solved for Burgers equation, Euler and shallow water equations which shows the accuracy and robustness of the proposed scheme.
+In this section various one and two-dimensional test cases are solved for Burgers equation, Euler and shallow water equations which shows the accuracy and robustness of the proposed scheme.
 These are the standard test cases which are chosen based on the complexity of the solution.
-Moreover, few new test cases for two dimensional problems are also introduced.
+Moreover, some new test cases are also introduced.

-\textbf{Remarks}: \begin{enumerate} \item Residue plots are given for many steady state test cases where residue is calculated using relative $\mathcal{L}_2$ error as
+\textbf{Remark}: Residue plots are given for some steady-state test cases where residue is calculated using relative $\mathcal{L}_2$ error as

-\item Full Gauss-quadrature integration rule is used for linear elements in 1D as well as in both four node quadrilateral (Q4) and three node triangular (T3) linear elements in 2D. \end{enumerate}